Blueprint Travelers

 How to Get to Tierra del Fuego National Park

 From Ushuaia, there are buses that will take you directly to and from the national park, Tierra del Fuego.
 They depart almost every hour from Ushuaia and return every two hours in the afternoon.
 There are a few bus companies that provide the same service, at the same times, for the same price.
 Confusing?
 Yes.
 But we are here to help you through this!
 It does not matter which company you choose to go with.
-They will tell you the names on the large vans to look for that correspond to that company.
+They will tell you the names on the large vans to look for that correspond to your company.
 The bus drivers can also help direct you to the right bus, since they all depart at the same time.

 The buses depart almost hourly from Ushuaia, starting at 9 am, and return from Tierra del Fuego every two hours in the afternoon, 3 pm, 5pm, and 7 pm.